Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets: The auction market model

+The tuple controlled by $\alpha$ under this measure is called the controlled auction market model, and $\mathbb{P}^\alpha$ is the controlled market probability. \end{corollary}

-\begin{remark}Integrable spread and bounded trading intensity.
-Assuming that $\mu$ and $\lambda$ are bounded is stronger that a Novikov condition type to well-define $L^\alpha$ but required to ensure that $L^\alpha$ has moment of any orders for the technical details in the proof below.
-It is first realistically reasonable to assume $\lambda$ bounded since traders are limited in their speed of execution due to technological constraints.
+\begin{remark}[Integrable spread and bounded trading intensity] Assuming that $\mu$ and $\lambda$ are uniformly bounded is stronger than the standard Novikov condition required to well-define $L^\alpha$, but it is a convenient assumption to ensure that $L^\alpha$ admits moments of all orders, which simplifies the technical proofs that follow.
+From a practical standpoint, bounding $\lambda$ is highly realistic since algorithmic traders are inherently limited in their speed of execution by latency and technological constraints.

-Note now that spreads may not be bounded and defined as signal received by the strategic traders, see for example \cite{derchu2023equilibria}.
-In this case, we should assume for example a BMO property of $L^\alpha$ to ensure that $L^\alpha$ has moment of any order, see \cite[Chapter 3]{kazamaki2006continuous}. \end{remark}
+If one wishes to model the spread controls as unbounded processes (for instance, driven by unbounded exogenous signals, as in \cite{derchu2023equilibria}), one could instead assume that the relevant stochastic integrals belong to the BMO (Bounded Mean Oscillation) martingale space, which is sufficient to guarantee that $L^\alpha$ preserves moments of all orders (see \cite[Chapter 3]{kazamaki2006continuous}). \end{remark}